Sever - Dynamic GUI Editor

 The target GUI element.

-The content to set.
+The content to be set.

-An overview of all rules present in the selected GUI is accessed via in the menu bar.
+An overview of all rules available in the selected GUI can be accessed via

-Add & edit rules
+Add & Edit Rules

 .

-Edit existing rule
+Edit an existing rule

 Remove rule